Meat isn’t murder if the beast died of natural causes, right?

 I say, “Oh, you’re such a joker.”

-I hear the lambs and I hear the songbirds!
 I find it hard to feel disturbed.
 Things like wars disturb me, but not nature, nature is beautiful in life and death, birth and decay.
 I come from a semi-rural town on the edge of the Ribble Valley in northwest England, with nature in abundance.
 I always felt connected with nature, but I was by all accounts an unconventional child.
 I used to try and dig up dead pets my neighbors had buried… stuff like that.
 So in many ways this is just a natural progression.

 Ever make hand puppets from real animals?